ZCloudAtGit/StbTruetypeSharp/README.md

 __TTFViewer__           | a sample TTF viewer written with stb_truetypeSharp using WinForm

 # TODO
-Write a demo that render font images with Mono.Cario.
+Write a demo that render font images with [CarioSharp](https://github.com/zwcloud/CarioSharp).

 # LICENSE
    __GPLv3__